 And in order to maintain CPA licensure, you will have to take ongoing continuing education (CE) courses, which can also cost a pretty penny.
 Some employers will pay for all your CPA Exam and continuing education materials, but you may have to foot the bill yourself.

-To become an EA, you first must obtain a PTIN (Personal Tax Identification Number) from the IRS, which costs $50.
+To become an EA, you first must obtain a PTIN (Personal Tax Identification Number) from the IRS, which is now FREE due to a class action lawsuit.
 The cost of each section of the exam is $111.94.
 After you’ve passed the exam, you must pay a $30 enrollment fee.
 That all adds up to $415.82.
 Enrolled agents also have to take CE courses that fulfill the 72 hour credit requirement every 3 years.

 EA vs CPA: Salaries